DebXD/link-media-scraper-bot/README.md

  * `/cyberdrop [link]` For cyberdrop folder/album links
  * `/bunkr [link]` For bunkr folder/album links
  * `/streamdl [link]` For streamtape leeching. see environment variable section before using this command
- *  Send any video to upload it to streamtape. see environment variable section...
+ *  Send any video to upload it to streamtape. see environment variable section before using ...
  * `/ping` Check latency
  * `/help` To know about commands